dvzrd/gatsby-starter-nova/src/components/ui/primitive/pattern/README.md

 The importance heirarchy determines which styles will take priority - this will allow for greater variety of pattern types to be used together to create even more custom patterns.

-- is - type of pattern [less important]
+- is - a type of pattern used to identify the primary purpose of a component using well known design patterns or well documented namespace.
-- of - type of utility patterns [important]
-- on - type of parent pattern [more important]

-## Roadmap

-- Define various pattern types and map to Pattern props (still figuring these out as I build out more components).
-  - is:
-    - action
   - container
+  - divider
+  - main
+  - nav
-    - content
+  - section
   - wrapper
+- of - a type of utility pattern used to add utility styles to any component extension of the pattern component.
+  - clear
-  - of:
+  - clear-bottom
-    - heel
+  - clear-left
-    - hero
+  - clear-right
-    - layout
+  - clear-top
-    - section
+  - compact
-    - topbar
+  - contained
-  - on:
+  - divide
-    - component
+  - divide-bottom
-    - container
+  - divide-left
-    - context
+  - divide-right
-    - layout
+  - divide-top
-    - page
+  - fluid
-    - template
+  - full
+- on - a type of parent pattern used to override styles for specific pages, containers, compositions, layouts, or templates.
+- utils - optional utils prop for passing tailwind css and custom css classes (alt to using className)

+## Roadmap

-- Create styles heirarchy using is, of, on props.
+- Create CSS module
+- Move 'contained' util to section component css modile.
+- Create utils for getPattern and getUtils (can be reused for other components).
+- Define various pattern types and map to Pattern props (more patterns will be added as more components are created).
+- Write tests for various patterns by making use of data-pattern attributes.
+- Write stories for various patterns with react-storybook.